German atrocities committed against prisoners of war during World War II: Western front (1940–)

 Likewise, following the increased hostilities and German victories on the Western front, Germans carried out a number of massacres of the Western Allied forces, such as the Le Paradis massacre (97 victims) or the Wormhoudt massacre (81 victims).
 Racial policies of Germany resulted in particular cruel treatment of the black soldiers from the French colonies (Senegalese Tirailleurs).
 It is believed that between 1,500 and 3,000 of them were killed in war crimes carried out by the Wehrmacht, often after surrendering, in incidents such as the Bois d'Eraine massacre and the Chasselay massacre.
 Survivors were treated much more harshly than white soldiers of comparable rank.
 Similarly, Nazi treatment of British colonial forces (mostly captured in North Africa) was worse than those of their European counterparts.

 In a breach of international conventions, French prisoners of war were tasked with clearing the minefields from the Maginot Line (after the war, this was used as justification by many Allied states to employ the German POWs in the same fashion).
 French resistance members were killed in events like the Saint-Genis-Laval massacre (120 victims).
 Massacres of POWs on the Western front took place again after D-Day in 1944, for example the Malmedy massacre (84 victims) or the Normandy massacres (156 victims).
-It has been estimated between hundreds to over a thousand of Allied airmen were killed in various accidents shortly after capture, sometimes by civilians enraged by the bombing of Germany (see for example the Rüsselsheim massacre); many others were abused.
+It has been estimated between hundreds to over a thousand of Allied airmen were killed in various incidents shortly after capture, sometimes by civilians enraged by the bombing of Germany (see for example the Rüsselsheim massacre); many others were abused.